pghk/dotfiles/README.md

 It's not tested yet, or expected to function.
 Work in progress and all that.

-The framework here is provided by [Cider](https://github.com/msanders/cider), which brings with it the benefit of setting macOS defaults from a YAML.
+The framework here is provided by [Cider](https://github.com/msanders/cider), which brings with it the benefit of setting macOS defaults from a JSON.
 Cider also handles installing formulae and casks from [Homebrew](https://brew.sh/).

 We'll also download some things from the App Store using [mas-cli](https://github.com/mas-cli/mas), and sync a few application preferences with [Mackup](https://github.com/lra/mackup).
 We'll set [zsh](http://www.zsh.org/) as the shell, and bring in my custom [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) theme.

 ## Package overview
-I think I'm including some of these
+I think I'm including some of these?

 * Core
     * Bash + [coreutils](http://en.wikipedia.org/wiki/GNU_Core_Utilities) + bash-completion